zammad/zammad-documentation/install/elasticsearch/indexed-attributes.rst

 .. warning::

    Zammad 4.0 introduced breaking changes on the Elasticsearch index.
-   We've prepared a detailed listing for you

 Ticket
 ======